Holiday-Secret-Santa/Secret-Santa-App/README.md

 ### Testing Instructions

-When checking to see if all applicable unit tests pass throughout the development of this application, make sure to run the `npm run test` command in your terminal each time you would like to test the application.
+When checking to see if all applicable unit tests pass for this application, make sure to run the `npm run test` command in your terminal each time you would like to test status for all unit tests included in this application.
 The team used the [Jest Testing Framework](https://jestjs.io/) to build all unit test for this application.

 There are a total of 64 passing unit test incorporated for this application, which results in 87 percent test coverage for the entire application.